cvogt/scala-extensions/readme.txt

 - commonLinePrefix, trimLeft, trimRight, trimLinesLeft, trimLinesRight

 Debug (org.cvogt.scala.debug)
-- printCodeAfterTyper - Prints code after implicits, macros and code desugaring have been applied.
+- printCodeAfterTyper(...) - Prints code after implicits, macros and code desugaring have been applied.
+- (t: Throwable).showStackTrace that returns stack tract as string

+Type safety
+- safe"..." alternative to s"..." that requires explicit toString conversions rather than implicit

+Others
+- alternative `->` that works as constructor, extractor, type

 For usage see:
 src/test/scala/*